Smile, You're On Candide Camera

 Rather than relying on one particular philosophy, Candide depends on philosophy as a crutch to avoid thinking for himself.
 Throughout the novel, Candide surrounds himself with quick-thinking, opinionated individuals.
 It is not by his own wits, but by the decisions of Cacambo, Martin, and the Old Woman that Candide survives to the end of the novel.

 Nevertheless, despite his weaknesses, Candide is unflinchingly principled and kind.
-Unfortunately that his naiveté leads him to expect honesty and generosity in a world that clearly lacks both.
+Unfortunately his naiveté leads him to expect honesty and generosity in a world that clearly lacks both.
 While we laugh at him for his ridiculous nature, it’s also endearing.
-Like it or not, we readers have a soft spot for Candide.
+Respect him or not, we readers have a soft spot for Candide.
 He's a super-generous and goodhearted dude:

-Which, of course, Voltaire takes scathing advantage of.
-Candide ends up a symbolic critique of innocence and blind faith.
-Voltaire uses his character to comment satirically on his times—times when, in his view, everyone ran around philosophizing pedantically, which was not only useless, but completely annoying.
+Voltaire uses this character to comment satirically on his times—times when, in his view, everyone ran around philosophizing pedantically... which was not only useless, but completely annoying.

 To better make this point, the author ensures that Candide misunderstands the philosophy he tries to promote.
 "Optimism" as a philosophy requires followers to look at the world in totality.
-However, Candide and Pangloss both try to use Optimism to justify the miseries of their personal lives.
-But, it just doesn’t work like that.
+However, Candide and Pangloss both try to use Optimism to justify the miseries of only their personal lives.
+Ugh, guys.
+It just doesn’t work like that.